 Both item ledger entries and physical inventory ledger entries are created.
 Open the item card to view the resulting physical inventory ledger entries.

-3. Choose the Lightbulb that opens the Tell Me feature icon, enter Items, and then choose the related link.
+Choose the icon, enter Items, and then choose the related link.

 The Inventory Journal page opens and lines are created for these items.
 Note that the net quantities that you just counted and registered bin by bin are now ready to be consolidated and synchronized as item ledger entries.